LeonAnthonyMenge/AKI-Trading-Model/Test5/Readme.md

 | ![1 layer](images/1_layer.png) | ![1 layer](images/10_layer.png) |

 ## Performance Criteria
-The model with the parameters yielding the lowest loss will be integrated into a trading strategy, aiming to outperform the overall performance of the SPY index.
+The model with the parameters yielding the lowest loss will be integrated into a trading strategy, aiming to outperform the overall performance of the DAX index.
 ## Backtesting
 ### Setup
 - Backtesting Library: [Lumibot](https://lumibot.lumiwealth.com/index.html)
 - Trading criteria: Predictes Close is higher than current Close
 - Cash at Risk: 50% of available money
 ### Results
-The Model generates 7.48% CAGR compared to 27.16% CAGR.
+The model achieves a cumulative return of 7.61%, significantly underperforming the benchmark cumulative return of 15.6%.
+One contributing factor to this lower return is that the model begins trading only after approximately three months.
 | Comulative Return | Monthly Returns | Trades |
 | ----------------- | ------------------- | ------ |
 | ![comulative return](images/com_return_test5.png) | ![monthly performance](images/monthly_return_test5.png) | ![trades](images/trades_test5.png) |